-Washing Solution:
+Washing Solution

-dilute 50 ml of concentrated Washing Solution (5) to 1000 ml with distilled water.
-Reconstituted solution can be stored at least 1 month, store at $2 \degree C - 8 \degree C$ .
+Dilute 50 ml of concentrated Washing Solution (5) to 1000 ml with distilled water.

+Reconstituted solution can be stored at least 1 month or as long as solution remains clear.
+Store at 2 °C - 8 °C.

-At higher temperatures, the concentrated Washing solution (5) may appear cloudy, without affecting its performance.
+At higher temperatures, the concentrated Washing Solution (5) may appear cloudy without affecting its performance.
 Upon dilution, the solution will be clear.

-Sample Diluent:
+Sample Diluent

 Dilute 40 ml of the concentrated Sample Diluent to 200 ml with distilled water.

 Reconstituted solution can be stored at least 3 months or as long as solution remains clear.
-Store at $2 \degree C - 8 \degree C$ .
+Store at 2 °C - 8 °C.